mateusz-kolecki/rlock--sh/README.md

 ---

+Execute bash commands only when lock is acquired in Redis.

-Utility similar to `flock` but works with Redis as backend and it is implemented in bash.
+Utility similar to `flock` but works with Redis as backend, and it is implemented purely in `bash`.

 Example usage.
-Run this in two terminals in same time:
+Run this in two terminals in the same time:

 ```bash
 rlock-sh -v -H 127.0.0.1 -p 6379 -l my-lock-key-name bash <<EOF